aptuitiv/cacao/README.md

 Javascript, Images & Other Assets
 ---------------------------------

-These resources should be tied into your build system whichever way you please.
+These resources can be tied into your build system whichever way you please.

 Dependencies
 ------------

 Currently there is no dependency resolution.
+This will be the major focus of v2.0, along with a more elegant way of handling module assets and scripts.